akvorado/akvorado/console/data/docs/00-intro.md

 ## Serialized flow schemas

-Flows sent to Kafka are encoded with a versioned schema, described in the `flow-*.proto` files.
-For each version of the schema, a different Kafka topic is used.
-For example, the `flows-v2` topic receive serialized flows using the first version of the schema.
-The inlet service exports the schemas as well as the current version with its HTTP service, via the `/api/v0/inlet/schemas.json` endpoint.
+Flows sent to Kafka are encoded with a versioned schema.
+When the schema changes, a different Kafka topic is used.
+For example, the `flows-ZUYGDTE3EBIXX352XPM3YEEFV4` topic receive serialized flows using a specific version of the schema.
+The inlet service exports the schema with its HTTP service, via the `/api/v0/inlet/flow.proto` endpoint.

 ## ClickHouse database schemas